 Personal Welcome

 There are two things that are really important in a church: The first is that people are having a deep and meaningful encounter with Jesus Christ.
-The second is when people visit, they are greeted with warmth and joy by the congregation and feel like it's the sort of community that they really want to be a part of.
+The second is when people visit, they are greeted with warmth and joy by the congregation and feel like it's the sort of community they really want to be a part of.
 People want to feel that the church they attend will make a positive impact on their lives.
 I hope both things are part of your experience when you come and visit.
+We invite you to be a part of our family at Trinity Anglican and experience God's transforming power through our Lord Jesus Christ.

 Warmly in Christ,